open/close all folders

 - Severus Snape is portrayed as one in Potter Puppet Pals.

 - Strong Sad in Homestar Runner is a perpetual Butt-Monkey and never taken seriously despite the fact that he has more common sense than all of the other characters besides The Cheat and Pom Pom.

 - Oscar and (sometimes) Penny from The Proud Family.

 - Stan and Kyle from South Park, and it gets worse in later seasons.
-Stan would usually get no respect from his father at the very least, while Kyle would get that treatment from not just Cartman, but sometimes, EVERYONE ELSE.
+When Stan and Kyle trying to give good advice and reasons they would get that treatment from not just Cartman and Randy , but sometimes, EVERYONE ELSE.

 - Danny Fenton (aka Danny Phantom), although he isn't the smartest in the trio consisting of himself, Sam, and Tucker.
 And then came Reign Storm, where from there, Danny steadily loses that status.